 Entrance/Exit Meeting Attendees and Key Points of Contact.
 A list of personnel who attended the entrance and exit meetings shall be included in the report attachments.
 This list should include the name and title/affiliation of persons attending the meetings and an indication of whether they attended the entrance and/or exit meetings.
 It will also list, by name and title, those individuals who provided relevant information during interviews or were key points of contact during the inspection.

-NOTE: : (1) where there is a need to protect the identity of an individual, or (2) where a vendor requests the names of its employees to not be made public (in which case, titles of employees can be provided instead).
+NOTE: Cases that should not include the name and information of persons attending the meeting: (1) where there is a need to protect the identity of an individual, or (2) where a vendor requests the names of its employees to not be made public (in which case, titles of employees can be provided instead).

 The list does not need to be exhaustive but should identify those individuals who provided information related to developing and understanding findings.
 The list should include the most senior manager present at the exit meeting and NRC technical personnel who were involved in the inspection.

 List of Items Opened, Closed, and Discussed.
-The report shall include a quick-reference list of items opened and closed along with the status of the items.
-The list shall include the type of item (NOV, NON, URI, etc.) and a reference to the requirement associated with the item, such as the 10 CFR Part 21 reference, or appropriate Appendix B to 10 CFR Part 50 criterion.
-This list should also include whether any of the items were related to specific ITAAC.
+The report shall include a quick-reference list or table of items opened and closed along with the status of the items.
+The list or table shall include the type of item (NOV, NON, URI, etc.) and a reference to the requirement associated with the item, such as the 10 CFR Part 21 reference, or appropriate Appendix B to 10 CFR Part 50 criterion.
+This list or table should also include whether any of the items were related to specific ITAAC.
 If the item was related to ITAAC and could affect the closure of the ITAAC, the affected design commitment, inspection, test, or analysis should be identified.
-The list should be formatted in accordance with the template provided in Section 05.and Appendix D of this IMC.
+The list or table should be formatted in accordance with the template provided in Section 05.12 and Appendix D of this IMC.

 Inspections, Tests, Analyses, and Acceptance Criteria.
 Provide a description of the ITAAC related to the basic component or service provided by the vendor.
 Include which design the ITAAC relates to and the specific Appendix B to 10 CFR Part 50, controls that were inspected with respect to the ITAAC.
 Include a table that identifies the location in the combined license (COL) where the ITAAC are addressed for a specific COL holder and the ITAAC number.
 Appendices D and F to this IMC provide a template and additional detailed guidance.

 List of Documents Reviewed.
 A list of the appropriate key documents and records reviewed during an inspection that are significant to any finding should be publicly available, if possible.
 Therefore, if a list is not otherwise made public, the report should list the key documents and records reviewed during the inspection.
 As stated in Section 05.07 above, names of suppliers are considered to be proprietary and should not be included in the list of documents reviewed except when needed to support an NOV or an NON.
-See IMC 0620, "Inspection Documents and Records” for additional guidance on records requirements.
+See IMC 0620, "Inspection Documents and Records,” for additional guidance on records requirements.
 The list of documents reviewed should be included as an attachment to facilitate reading.
 CARs initiated by the vendor/applicant to address issues identified during the inspection should be included in the list of documents reviewed.

 List of Acronyms (Optional).
 Reports whose details section exceeds 20 pages should include a list of acronyms.
 For reports in which a relatively small number of acronyms have been used, the list is optional.
 In all cases, however, acronyms should be spelled out when first used in the inspection report text.